 A Buddhist monk once told me that some people are born with the “peace gene.”
 Unquestionably Ann carries this gene.

 While stationed at Fort Bragg, Ann challenged the discrimination faced by female soldiers by organizing meetings for enlisted women to share their experiences.
-The higher ups learned told Ann, “This is a matter for the Defense Department.”
+When the higher-ups learned of Ann’s meetings, they informed her, “This is a matter for the Defense Department.”
 Ann responded to the tune of, ‘Well then let them do something about this; until they do, we’ll continue to meet.’

 During her 29 years in the Army Ann rose to the rank of Colonel.
 While in the Army she earned both a law degree and a master’s in national security affairs.
 Ann served as a US diplomat in in Nicaragua, Grenada, Somalia, Uzbekistan, Kyrgyzstan, Sierra Leone, Micronesia, Afghanistan and Mongolia.